SamZak123/fa21-cse110-lab4/expose/javascript/part2.md

 2. It will print 150.
 3. It will print 150.
 4. It will return [50, 100, 150].
-5. Error, because let keyword...
+5. Error, because the let keyword is block scoped.
+Therefore, i is only declared within the scope of the for loop, and when you try to access it outside the loop, you get an error.
-6. Error, because let keyword...
+6. Error, because the let keyword is block scoped.
+Similar to the explanation above, discountedPrice can only be accessed within the scope of the for loop.
 7. It will print 150.
 8. It will return [50, 100, 150].
 9. Error.